Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 The right size font depends on the physical size of the label and the distance at which someone is expected to read it.
 When labeling museum objects in a case, use larger label sizes (and font sizes) than you would for a wall label.

 Avoid using font sizes smaller than 12 pts.
-For our 4” x 6” example label above, which is intended for close viewing, we used Helvetica in various sizes and weights:
+For our 4” x 6” example label above, we used Helvetica in various sizes and weights:

 Structure and Spacing